Advanced Translation (Turkish)

 Scope and syllabus

-The course employs a graded system of textual analysis, and starts with structurally straightforward but lexically multi-layered passages.
-The course progresses to the study of texts with highly complex syntactic and semantic structures.
+The module employs a graded system of textual analysis, and starts with structurally straightforward but lexically multi-layered passages.
+The module progresses to the study of texts with highly complex syntactic and semantic structures.
 Students are also exposed to different styles of writing on subjects they would not normally be required to read as part of their field of study.
-In the case of MA students 60% of assessed course work is related to the major component of their study programme.
+In the case of MA students 60% of assessed coursework is related to the major component of their study programme.

-This course shares teaching hours with the BA course Advanced Turkish/Engish/Turkish Translation.
+This module shares teaching hours with the BA module Advanced Turkish/Engish/Turkish Translation.
 There is one additional hour of Masters-tailored tuition per week.

 Method of assessment